 You’ll get a lot of clues when you ask yourself why.

-7. You need to know your biggest area for personal growth.
+7. Know your biggest area for personal growth.

 Everyone is similar yet different.
 I love to read books and learn about personal growth and personal development.
 I believe they help in a general sense.
 But I believe the best way to love and grow yourself is to customize growth according to your personality.

 Everyone has different strengths and weaknesses.
 Areas of growth for an introvert and an extrovert are most likely to be different too.
 An introvert may need to learn more about how to communicate with the outer world while an extrovert may need to learn more about self-reflection.